markjprice/apps-services-net8/docs/ch08-odata.md

 In this online-only section, you will be introduced to **OData**, a standard that makes it easy to expose data via the Web to make it accessible to any client that can make an HTTP request.

+> **Warning!** This chapter was written to use **REST Client** extension in Visual Studio Code.
+The `.http` files for this chapter use features like multi-line requests and requests containing spaces that are NOT supported by the HTTP Editor in Visual Studio 2022.

 This chapter will cover the following topics:

 - [Understanding OData](#understanding-odata)